khuntpav/V2GEvil/README.md

 This project will serve as an evaluation tool for V2G communication between a car and a station.
 It mainly focuses on the part of the communication from and to the car.

 In the futrue there will be two parts:
-- Evil car: to exploit stations
+- Evil car: to exploit stations - *not implemented*
 - Evil station: to exploit cars

+The tool is outcome of my Master's thesis, complete theoretical background can be found in the [thesis](https://dspace.cvut.cz/handle/10467/113764).

+**IMPORTANT!**:
-**IMPORTANT!**: The instruction / exact steps how to run / required equipment will be filled till the end of September 2024"
+* The instruction / exact steps how to run / required equipment will be filled till the end of September 2024"
 ## How to make it running
 ~~I use pip in combination with pyproject.toml.
 I also use the pyenv with virtualenv plugin to manage Python version and dependencies.~~